Sunday, July 27, 2025

 Gospel - Mark 8:31-36

 In Mark 8, Jesus plainly tells his disciples that he must suffer, be rejected, and killed, and then rise again.
 Peter, scandalized by this, rebukes Jesus, and Jesus, in turn, rebukes Peter: “You are setting your mind not on divine things but on human things.”
-Then Jesus goes further: “If any want to become my followers, let them deny themselves and take up their cross and follow me...
+Then Jesus continues: “If any want to become my followers, let them deny themselves and take up their cross and follow me...
 For what will it profit them to gain the whole world and forfeit their life?”

-Dietrich Bonhoeffer lived this gospel in real time.
+Dietrich Bonhoeffer lived Jesus' gospel in real time.
 He did not merely preach faith in the safety of the pulpit; he took up the cross in the face of one of the most dangerous regimes in history.
-His was not a hypothetical discipleship, it was costly.
+His was not a hypothetical discipleship; it was costly.
 He left the safety of the United States to return to Germany, knowing what that might mean.
 He refused to stay silent when the church was being co-opted by nationalism and racial hatred.
 He chose, at great risk, to protect the persecuted and resist tyranny, not just with words but with action.

-Bonhoeffer’s belief in “faith in action” is the embodiment of Mark 8: faith that does not conform to the world’s desire for comfort, safety, or victory, but is instead willing to suffer for the sake of truth, justice, and love.
+Bonhoeffer’s belief in faith in action is the embodiment of Mark 8: faith that does not conform to the world’s desire for comfort, safety, or victory, but is instead willing to suffer for the sake of truth, justice, and love.

 Jesus’ question echoes over Bonhoeffer’s life and over ours: What good is it to gain the whole world and forfeit your soul?
 Bonhoeffer could have chosen comfort, recognition, or professional success.
 Instead, he chose the way of the cross, and it cost him his life.

 Bonhoeffer was a pacifist theologian, shaped by Jesus' Sermon on the Mount and committed to nonviolence.
-Yet, he eventually joined the German resistance and supported a plot to assassinate Adolf Hitler.
+Yet, he eventually joined the German resistance and supported a group's plot to assassinate Adolf Hitler.

-He later reflected that this involvement was a sin, but a necessary one, and that as a Christian, he had to take responsibility and accept guilt for participating in a moral compromise to prevent massive evil.
+He later reflected that this involvement was a sin, albeit a necessary one, and that as a Christian, he had to take responsibility and accept guilt for participating in a moral compromise to prevent massive evil.

 He knew, as Jesus said, that losing one’s life for the sake of the gospel is the way to truly find it

-Dietrich Bonhoeffer’s final words, “This is for me the end, the beginning of life” are a testimony to that.
+Dietrich Bonhoeffer’s final words, “This is for me the end, the beginning of life,” are a testimony to that.
 They were spoken on the morning of April 9, 1945, just before Bonhoeffer was executed by hanging at the Flossenbürg concentration campThose words were recorded by Captain Payne Best, a British army officer, who provided a firsthand account.
 Bonhoeffer was 39 years old.

 This German pastor often wrote and dreamed about "Religionless Christianity."
 Richard Rohr observed,